sfu-dhil/wilde-schema/docs/transcribing_editing.md

 Use the M dash for dashes.

-For English-language papers, use straight quotation marks (" ").

-For French-language papers, use guillemets (« »).

-For German-language papers, use („…“).
+For English-language newspapers, use straight quotation marks (" ").
+For French-language newspapers, use guillemets (« »).
+For German-language newspapers, use („ “).
+For Spanish and Italian-language newspapers, follow the practice of the newspoapers, which may use quotation marks or guillemets.

 For ampersands (&) in an xml document, including in a URL, type "&amp"